Window sash repair service

 Other typical problems include leakage, rattling, drafts, looseness and sashes simply getting stuck.
 A huge difference is made by proper weather-stripping and installation of storm windows, as well by other solutions you may be offered by the repair crew.

 Removing the sash may prove difficult for the older windows, after the stop is carefully removed with a small pry-bar or a flathead screwdriver.
 For newer windows, it’s much less of a hassle, due to the spring-based balance mechanism, which requires much less effort.

 Painting your window sash is best left until after installation, so as not to paint over the functional parts that may affect window operation, once again requiring repair works.

-We will be happy to provide you with the best services in the Chicago area – whether window glass repair, wooden door repair, or anything else window-related.
+We will be happy to provide you with the best services in the Chicago area – window sash repair.
 Call us with any relevant questions.